-After a great deal of research into the science of learning, a group of cognitive psychologists have found the absolute best-practice study skills.
+After a great deal of research into the science of learning, a group of cognitive psychologists has found the absolute best-practice study skills.
 Here are their top six strategies to bring out your inner genius.

 Ask, explain, and connect

 When you have your textbook and notes in front of you, ask yourself questions about how and why things work, and then find the answers during class.
 Explain and describe ideas with as many details as you can and connect the ideas to your daily life and experiences.
-This forces you to understand and explain what you’re learning, and connect it with what you already know.
+This forces you to understand and explain what you’re learning and connect it with what you already know.
 Not only does it help you organize the new ideas, but it will make them easier to recall later.
-Creating ‘how’ and ‘why’ questions makes you think about the similarities and differences between ideas, and it will also improve your understanding.
+Creating ‘how’ and ‘why’ questions make you think about the similarities and differences between ideas, and it will also improve your understanding.
 Start with your notes and textbooks and make a list of the ideas you need to learn.
 Go down the list and ask yourself questions about how these ideas work and why.
 Then go through your class material again and look for answers to your own questions.
 Make connections between different ideas and explain to yourself how they work together.
-The specific questions you ask and how you break down ideas depends on what you’re studying.
+The specific questions you ask and how you break down ideas depend on what you’re studying.

 Five hours of study crammed into one intensive session is in fact not nearly as effective as spreading out these five hours over two weeks.
 You’ll learn more and get better results within the same amount of time or less.
-It’ll be less stressful than the panic of cramming, and because you’ll learn more, you’ll also reduce the time you need to study in the future, because you won’t have to re-learn the same information.
+It’ll be less stressful than the panic of cramming, and because you’ll learn more, you’ll also reduce the time you need to study in the future because you won’t have to re-learn the same information.
 Make a plan and schedule short and consistent study sessions into your calendar.
 Review information from each class, starting a day later.
 After you’ve covered the most recent class, go back and study important older information to keep it fresh.

-Switch between ideas during a single study sessions for a particular class.
+Switch between ideas during a single study session for a particular class.
 Don’t drill into one idea, topic or type of problem for too long.
 Switching will highlight and contrast the similarities or differences between topics or types of questions.
-If you’re doing problem solving, switching can help you choose the correct approach to solve a problem.
+If you’re doing problem-solving, switching can help you choose the correct approach to solve a problem.
 This strategy will encourage you to make links between ideas as you switch between them.
-You want your mind to be nimble and easily able to jump between ideas and know how they relate to each other.
+You want your mind to be nimble and easily able to jump between ideas and know-how they relate to each other.
 Make sure you study enough information to understand an idea before you switch, you’ll need to figure out what works best for you – don’t spend an entire session on one topic, but don’t switch too often either.
-And for your next study session, change the order you work through topics, because that will strengthen your understanding even more.
+And for your next study session, change the order you work through topics because that will strengthen your understanding even more.
 Switching will probably feel harder than studying one topic for a long time, but remember, we want to use what’s most effective, not what’s easiest.

 Words and visuals